Connect with others who understand.

 • Blood tests, which can evaluate blood flow in the heart and lungs and determine problems with the right side of your heart

 Risk-assessment tools help monitor disease progression and provide essential information that can guide PAH treatment plans.
-People with PAH should be evaluated every three to six months for their risk of mortality.
-Talk to your doctor to learn more about risk assessment for PAH.
+People with PAH should see a healthcare provider every three to six months to have their lung function and overall health checked.

 Check In With Your Doctor